srid/neuron/doc/Installing/Declarative Install.md

 In the future if you decide to upgrade neuron, simply change the revision hash to a newer one.

+## Flakes

+[Flakes](https://nixos.wiki/wiki/Flakes) is supported, and you can use neuron via the URL `github:srid/neuron`.
+For eg., `nix run github:srid/neuron` will run neuron off the master branch on GitHub.

 ## Systemd service

 If you use [home-manager](https://github.com/rycee/home-manager), you can also